-For details on how you can customise your Thermapen, including information about...
+For details on how you can customise your SuperFast Thermapen, including information about...

-- switching between °C to °F on the display

 - changing the display resolution from 0.1 to 1 °C

 - disabling the auto-off feature

 - replacing the batteries

 ...please see the operating instructions included in your new Thermapen's packaging.